aditya-rastogi23/Blog/README.md

 # Blog micro site

-This is the repo for my blog micro site.
+This is the repo for my blog micro site [Live here](https://aditya-rastogi23.github.io/Blog/#/).
 I'll be using this for both tech and personal blogs.

 ---